Job outlooks for Shippers and receivers

 • Shippers and receivers mainly work in the following sectors:

-The employment outlook will be moderate for Shippers and receivers (NOC 1521) in the Capitale-Nationale region for the 2022-2024 period.
+The employment outlook will be good for Shippers and receivers (NOC 14400) in the Moncton - Richibucto region for the 2024-2026 period.

 The following factors contributed to this outlook: